Owen Paterson: Minister defends U-turn over MP's conduct probe

 The Commons Standards Committee had proposed the sanction after a damning inquiry by Parliament's standards commissioner found he had misused his position as an MP to benefit two firms he worked for.

-But after fierce criticism from opposition parties and some Conservative MPs, who refused to vote for the move, Downing Street backed down on its plans on Thursday, meaning Mr Paterson would face suspension after all.
+But after fierce criticism from opposition parties and some Conservative MPs, who refused to vote for the move, Downing Street backtracked, meaning Mr Paterson would face suspension after all.

+BBC political editor Laura Kuenssberg said there was anger among some Tories that they had been ordered to vote for the controversial plan only to see it dropped the following day, with one telling her it had "destroyed a lot of goodwill" with Downing Street.

 Mr Paterson, who denies wrongdoing, then announced he would stand down as MP for North Shropshire and seek a life "outside the cruel world of politics".